 The legalisation of euthanasia is a real possibility in the Australian state of Tasmania.
 But today’s media launch of a stunning new website could tip the balance in favour of opponents.
 Hopefully it will get widespread publicity.

 Mickey Rooney highlights the danger of elder abuse

 Mickey Rooney, the Hollywood icon who testified before the US Congress about his experience with elder abuse, stars in an 82-minute documentary, “Last Will and Embezzlement”.

 A criminologist at the University of Tasmania doubts that many people in the community will be able to give full and voluntary consent to ending their lives through euthanasia.
 The growing prevalence of elder abuse suggests that aged people could easily be manipulated.

 A son who decided dad’s time was up

 The number of Alzheimer’s and dementia patients will probably double in the United States over the next 20 years.
-Here’s a real life example from Connecticut of what may happen to them.
+Here’s a real life example from Connecticut of what may happen to some of them.

 What about elder abuse?

 The national newspaper, The Australian, ran an article this week calling for a national hotline to be set up to deal with the problem of Elder Abuse.
 Council of the Aging chief executive, Ian Yates, made the call for a national phone line adding that the problem of Elder Abuse was, “likely to continue with the aging population.”